 Jeremiah, knowing the Scriptures, would be aware of the resurrection.
 But he never would have heard of a “rapture” of God’s people to Heaven.

-The current teaching that the commandments of the Lord Jesus found in the four Gospel accounts do not apply to Christians.
+≻ The current teaching that the commandments of the Lord Jesus found in the four Gospel accounts do not apply to Christians.
 Here is a deadly error.
-Christian teachers, being aware that the Lord Jesus preached righteousness, are teaching that He was speaking to Jews.
-Now that He has risen from the dead we need pay no attention to the words of Christ because we are saved by grace.
+Christian teachers, being aware that the Lord Jesus preached righteousness, are teaching that He was speaking to Jews, and that now that He has risen from the dead, we can ignore the words of Christ because we are saved by grace.

-Yet if one will go through the epistles of Paul he will discover that Jesus and Paul taught the same need for righteous, holy behavior.
+But if one will go through the epistles of Paul, he will discover that Jesus and Paul taught the same need for righteous, holy behavior.
 How could it be otherwise?
 It was God in Jesus who gave the commandments found in the Gospels.
 It was God in Jesus in Paul who gave the commandments found in the Epistles.

 Jeremiah would have no problem with the teaching of righteous, holy behavior.
 He certainly would not understand a God who no longer required righteous, holy behavior of Israel!

-Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our profession, Christ; (Hebrews 3:1)
+Therefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our confession, Christ Jesus, (Hebrews 3:1)